google/WebFundamentals/src/content/en/tools/chrome-devtools/network/reference.md

 Below is a complete list of supported properties.

+* `cookie-domain`.
+Show the resources that set a specific [cookie domain](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#Directives).
+* `cookie-name`.
+Show the resources that set a specific [cookie name](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#Directives).
+* `cookie-path`.
+Show the resources that set a specific [cookie path](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#Directives).
+* `cookie-value`.
+Show the resources that set a specific [cookie value](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie#Directives).
 * `domain`.
 Only display resources from the specified domain.
 You can use a wildcard character (`*`) to include multiple domains.
 For example, `*.com` displays resources from all domain names ending in `.com`.
-DevTools populates the autocomplete dropdown menu with all of the domains it has encountered.
+DevTools shows a populates the autocomplete dropdown menu with all of the domains it has encountered.
 * `has-response-header`.
 Show the resources that contain the specified